Gasol/vimrc/README.md

 with, including, but not limited to, PHP, Java, C, Python, JavaScript.
 Hope it might be useful if you speak the same language too.
 This Vim configuration isn't meant to make Vim looks like an IDE.
-It's optimized for security, efficiency and vim-ish with love.
+It's optimized for security, efficiency and vim-ish with ♥️.

 ## Installation